 Masonry projects that use cement products, like mortar, concrete, and grout, can be messy.
 Muriatic acid is a sure way to clean masonry surfaces.

-This is a very effective cleaning agent.
-It is also a very dangerous product, and extreme caution must be used when cleaning with muriatic acid.
+While this is a very capable cleaning agent, it is also a very dangerous product and extreme caution must be used when cleaning with muriatic acid.
 If the proper safety precautions are not followed, severe injury can result.

-Instructions for Using Muriatic Acid Safely
+Tips for Using Muriatic Acid Safely

 - Keep it away from children: Do not let kids anywhere near this stuff.